Cannasol-Tech/executive-dashboard-v4/axovia-ai/memory/context-memory.md

 We're now focused on implementing the Document Generator feature, which will allow executives to request AI-generated documents based on templates, upload new templates, track generation status, and download completed documents.
 This feature is a core part of the MVP and will provide executives with a beautiful, modern interface to interact with the AI document generation system.

 The Document Generator implementation is well underway with most core functionality implemented.
 The feature now allows executives to request AI-generated documents, track generation status, and download completed documents.
+We've enhanced the error handling in the DocumentGeneratorProvider class, ensuring that error messages are properly displayed to the user with a clear visual indicator.
 The user interface has been implemented with separate views for user-specific and shared documents, ensuring a clean and organized experience.
 The next major component to implement is the template upload interface, which will allow administrators to upload new document templates to the system.